VaLeXaR/wp-multilang/readme.txt

 * change parameters for functions 'wpm_language_switcher', 'wpm_get_language_switcher'
 * add settings api
 * add possibility for set default language for all
+* add error for adding taxonomy in exist name for current language
 * disable integration with Gutenberg.
 Gutenberg very unstable.
 * fix uninstalling
 * fix translate url for site in subfolder(thanks for mwillberg)